Helperbird/website/src/pages/help/how-to-change-the-background-color-of-a-website.md

   simple guide to learn how.
 header: true
 ---

-## How to Change the Background Color of a Website
+## Changing Background Color in Helperbird

-### Introduction
-This guide will show you how to effortlessly alter the background color of any website using the Helperbird extension.
-This is especially useful for improving readability or setting the mood while browsing.

-### Prerequisites
-- Helperbird extension installed on your browser
-- An active internet connection
+Helperbird's Background Color feature enables you to change the background color of web pages for a more comfortable reading experience, which can reduce eye strain and improve focus.

-### Activating the Background Color Feature
+### Activating Background Color

-**Step 1:** Open the Helperbird extension by clicking the icon in the top-right corner of your browser.

-**Step 2:** The Helperbird menu will appear, displaying quick actions and various features.

-**Step 3:** Scroll down to find the "Styles & Colors" card.

-**Step 4:** Within the "Styles & Colors" card, locate the "Background color" option.
-You'll see a toggle switch labeled "Off" beside it.
+1. Click on the **Helperbird** extension icon to open the menu.
+2. Use the search function to find the "Background Color" feature quickly.
+3. Toggle the switch next to "Background Color" to the **On** position.

+### Choosing a Background Color

+1. Once the Background Color is activated, a selection of colors will be displayed.
-**Step 5:** Click the toggle switch to activate the feature.
-Your chosen background color will be applied immediately.
+2. Click on your desired color to change the background color of the page.

-### Deactivating the Background Color Feature

-**Step 6 (Optional):** To turn off the feature, simply click the toggle switch again.
+3. The page's background should change to the color you selected immediately.

-### Video Tutorial
+## Video Tutorial
-- Coming soon.
+Coming soon.

-### Need More Help?
+## Need More Help?
 Should you encounter any issues while following this guide, please reach out to the Helperbird support team for assistance.